 There are 4 on site water points, which are for the use of all boaters.
 Please note that there are no refuse facilities at this site.
 The nearest Elsan disposal unit, Showers and refuse points can be found at Tardebigge Wharf.

 Car parking is not available at this site so moorers must make alternative arrangements.

 Mooring rings are spaced at 5 metre intervals.

-The gates on the access track are secured by a combination entry code keypad.
+The gates on the access track are secured by a standard CRT padlock.

 The site is mid-way between the villages of Barnt Green and Alvechurch, both of which have a good selection of shops, banks, a post office, and pubs.

-The site can be seen from the towpath opposite but access to the site must be arranged with the mooring manager.
+The site can be seen from the towpath opposite but access to view the site must be by prior arrangement with the mooring manager.